General knowledge questions and answers by category for your virtual pub quiz - TheNewsTrace

 Questions

-- What was the first thing Christopher Eccleston’s Ninth Doctor said in NuWho’s first episode, Rose?
+- What was the very first thing Christopher Eccleston’s Ninth Physician mentioned in NuWho’s first episode, Rose?

-- Which actor played the Doctor the longest (continuously, not counting later cameos) in the TV series?
+- Which actor performed the Physician the longest (constantly, not counting later cameos) within the TV sequence?

 Answers